Arnold Francis Hendy

 Arnold Francis Hendy (1894 – 1958) was an architect.

 Early life and education

-He was allegedly born in Plymouth in 1894, although he doesn't appear in the English census of 1901.
+He was born in Ayrshire in 1894.

 World War I

 He served with the Devonshire Regiment in Palestine and France.

 Architectural career

 He entered the offices of W.H.Byrne & Son and became a student of the Royal Institute of the Architects of Ireland for two years, winning the Downes Bronze Medal for 1920-1921 and the Institute Prize for 1921-1922.

 In 1924 he became an assistant at the office of Kaye-Parry & Ross.
 George Murray Ross died in 1927 and William Kaye-Parry in 1932.

 Hendy carried on the practice under the same name until his death in March 1956.

 His works include the Pembroke Carnegie Free Library in Ballsbridge, No.35-36 Westmoreland Street and Archer's Garage.